This privacy notice describes how Mayville High School ('the School' or 'we') collects and uses your personal data.

 - Other uses

 - Regardless of the relationship we have with you, we may need to use your personal data for legal reasons such as fraud prevention and to check that you are complying with our terms and conditions and to enforce our legal rights.
+We have a legitimate interest in doing this unless we are under a legal obligation.

 - Please note that we may process your personal data without your knowledge or consent where this is required or permitted by law.